António de Medeiros e Almeida: Honours

 During the Second World War, António Medeiros e Almeida, became a personal friend of Sir Ronald Hugh Campbell (1883-1953), British ambassador to Lisbon between 1941 and 1947.
 Over this period, he helped his diplomat friend on several occasions, mediating the tensions between Winston Churchill and Oliveira Salazar over the negotiations regarding the Lajes airbase in the Azores.
 During this period Medeiros e Almeida allowed the English the use of the Azorean port terminals of Companhia Insulana de Navegação, as well as supplying their ships with fuel and reparation works.

 In recognition of his help during the troubled period of the Second World War, King George VI decorated, in 1947, António Medeiros e Almeida with the Order of The British Empire.

 In June 1951 Medeiros e Almeida was awarded the French Order of Commercial Merit - Mérite Commercial et Industriel - for his role with the Confederation of Flax and Hemp (Confédération Internationale du Lin et du Chanvre).

-António de Medeiros e Almeida died in February 1986, a few months before his 91st birthday.
+António de Medeiros e Almeida died in February 1986, at age 90.